 Canberra is unusual among Australian cities, being an entirely planned city outside of any state, similar to the American Federal District of Columbia.

-With a population of 453,558, it is Australia's largest inland city and the eighth-largest city overall.
+With a population of around 482,000, it is Australia's largest inland city and one of its largest cities overall.

 In 1996 Canberra was the first city in the world to set a vision of no waste by 2010.
 The "Zero Waste by 2010 Strategy" rallied industry, government, and community to reduce waste through recycling, composting, and other techniques.
 The city introduced curbside recycling and "green bin" programs, and promoted sustainable business practices.
 The aim was to divert 90% of waste away from landfills.